jonasrothfuss/meta_learning_pacoh/README.md

 The **experiments** directory holds code for synthetic task-environments and provides the necessary scripts to reproduce the experimental results reported in the paper.

+## Compute framework
+The code in this repository builds on [PyTorch](https://pytorch.org/).
+A similar implementation of PACOH-GP in JAX can be found in the [pacoh-jax](https://github.com/nicolasemmenegger/pacoh-jax) repository of [Nicolas Emmenegger](https://github.com/nicolasemmenegger).

 ## Installation
 To install the minimal dependencies needed to use the meta-learning algorithms, run in the main directory of this repository
 ```bash